sparkle-project/Sparkle/Documentation/Installation.md

 If the installer hasn't made a connection to the agent yet within the time threshold, the installer waits until a connection is made.
 Otherwise, the installer asks the agent for the process identifier of the application bundle that it wants to wait for termination.
 If the installer doesn't get a response within a certain threshold, the installer aborts.

 When the installer gets the process identifier, it begins the installation.
+At this point on, the installer will try to perform the installation even if the connection to the updater or the connection to the agent invalidates.

 ### Starting the Installation